Eat a Pufferfish in Korea: My Unforgettable 1-Hour Meal

 The variety of blowfish dishes was amazing, and thanks to the English translations, I understood everything.
 There was pufferfish in soup, pufferfish bibimbap, even pufferfish cutlet.
 That wasn’t all; one could even choose from brown, green, spotted and striped fish., with the latter being the most expensive.

 I flipped and scanned the pages back and forth several times, searching for other kinds of flesh.
 Chicken appeared in a single dish: a soup with blowfish.
 Page after page, every item had fish unless it was a drink.
 No sign of ordinary ginseng chicken soup.

 ‘May I have just a chicken soup?’
 I asked the waitress.
 Okay, I didn’t exactly ask – flipping back to the fish-and-chicken soup, I covered the fins sticking out of the pot, and pointed to the poster outside.

 ‘No chicken today,’ she seemed to indicate.
 My heartbeat started to quicken.
 Dicing with death wasn’t supposed to be the plan.

 ‘Can I have just a beer?’
 Nope, I had to order food.
 There was no easy way out.
 Were I more thick-skinned, I would’ve got up and walked out.
 The lunch crowd had arrived and a few salarymen stole a glace at this mute lone diner.
 The banchan on the table and the waitress, who was by now getting impatient, made sure I didn’t.
 With the banchan getting old, I caved in.

 I settled on the least expensive option, the brown-backed toadfish in soup.
 I had to keep some money in reserve, you know, just in case.
-At 10,000 won (S$12), that dish was a steal compared to anything that the fugu restaurant in Singapore offered.
+At 10,000 won (S$12), eating pufferfish in Korea was a steal compared to anything that the fugu restaurant in Singapore offered.